-Contingent consideration is included in Other liabilities on the Condensed Balance Sheets.
-As of September 30, 2023, the entire balance is classified as current due to the timing of the expected payment.
-The change in fair value for the contingent consideration related to the technology advancements milestone payment is classified as research and development expense within the Condensed Statements of Operations and Comprehensive Loss.
-We made no cash payments for contingent consideration during the nine months ended September 30, 2023.
+Contingent consideration is included in Other other liabilities on the Condensed Balance Sheets.
+As of September 30, 2023 December 31, 2023, the entire balance is was classified as current due to the timing of the expected payment.
+The payment and the change in fair value for the contingent consideration related to the technology technological advancements milestone payment is was classified as research and development expense within the Condensed Statements of Operations and Comprehensive Loss.
+We The Company has made no cash payments for contingent consideration during since the nine months ended September 30, 2023 acquisition date.